-Undergraduate University Prizes Value \$ Awarded for Awaroad for School of Civil Engineering (cont tinued) The Association of Consulting Structural Engineers of New South Wales 100.00 General proficiency - Structures in the Bachelor of Engineering degree course in Civil Engineering 100.00 General proficiency - Structures in the Bachelor of Science (Engineering) degree course in Civil Engineer- ing BMI Ltd Systems Engineering 50.00 8.301 Systems Engineering Chamber of Manufacturers of New South Wales 15.00 Subject selected by Head of School Crawford Munro Memorial 150.00 Highest proficiency in 8.582 Water Resources II taken for the first time Department of Civil Engineering Materials Staff 50.00 Best aggregate mark in the subjects 8.273 Civil Engineering Materials II and 8.274 Civil Engineering Materials III Dillingham Australia Pty Ltd 100.00 Academic and professional excellence shown in the field of Construction Estimating Harbin Polytechnical Alumni Association 75.00 Subject selected by Head of School James Hardie Co Pty Ltd 100.00 Highest proficiency in 8.571 Hydraulics I taken for the first time tornibrook 100.00 Proficiency in Engineering Construction and Manage- ment
+Undergraduate University Prizes (continued) Donor/Name of Prize Value \$ Awarded for School of Civil Engineering (cont inued) The Association of Consulting Structural Engineers of New South Wales 100.00 General proficiency - Structures in the Bachelor of Engineering degree course in Civil Engineering 100.00 General proficiency - Structures in the Bachelor of Science (Engineering) degree course in Civil Engineer- ing BMI Ltd Systems Engineering 50.00 8.301 Systems Engineering Chamber of Manufacturers of New South 15.00 Subject selected by Head of School Wales Crawford Munro Memorial 150.00 Highest proficiency in 8.582 Water Resources II taken for the first time Department of Civil Engineering Materials Staff 50.00 Best aggregate mark in the subjects 8.273 Civil Engineering Materials II and 8.274 Civil Engineering Materials III Dillingham Australia Pty Ltd 100.00 Academic and professional excellence shown in the field of Construction Estimating Hornibrook 100.00 Proticiency in Engineering Construction and Manage- ment James Hardie Co Pty Ltd .
+100.00 Highest proficiency in 8.571 Hydraulics I taken for the

 Undergraduate University Prizes (continued)

 Donor/Name of Prize Value \$ Awarded for

-School of Civil Engineering (continued)
+School of Civil Engineering (c ontinued)

 Rural Bank of NSW 50.00 Outstanding performance in 8.673 Planning and Man- agement II

 Water Board Gold Medal Medal Public Health Engineering

-School of Electrical Engineering and Computer Science Austral Crane 37.50 Bachelor of Engineering degree course in Electrical Engineering, Year III Power or Control elective 37.50 Power of Control elective Chamber of Manufacturers of New South Wales 15.00 Subject selected by Head of School Electricity Supply Engineers Association of New South Wales 40.00 Overall performance including proficiency in Electric Power Distribution in third year full-time or equivalent part-time degree course.
+Austral Crane 37.50 37.50 Bachelor of Engineering degree course in Electrical Engineering, Year III Power or Control elective Chamber of Manufacturers of New South Wales 15.00 Subject selected by Head of School Electricity Supply Engineers Association of New South Wales 40.00 Overall performance including proficiency in Electric Power Distribution in third year full-time or equivalent part-time degree course.
 J. Douglas Maclurcan 40.00 book order Control Systems The Wilfred Holmes Memorial Award 120.00 A student eligible to enter the final year of the degree course and who is deemed to be in necessitous circumstances